Capturing consistent map states across network conditions

 Advanced WebGL Rendering Validation & Geospatial Data Layer Synchronization

-Hardware-accelerated rendering introduces GPU-specific shader compilation variations.
-In headless CI environments, enforce software rasterization via --use-angle=swiftshader or --disable-gpu to normalize WebGL output across heterogeneous runner fleets.
+In headless CI environments, enforce software rasterization via --use-gl=swiftshader or --disable-gpu to normalize WebGL output across heterogeneous runner fleets.
 Validate shader compilation by intercepting webglcontextlost and webglcontextrestored events, ensuring the map SDK gracefully degrades without corrupting the framebuffer.

 By correlating network interceptor logs, tile queue states, and perceptual diff outputs, mapping platform teams can distinguish between genuine UI regressions, CDN cache misses, and expected cartographic rendering variations.
 This deterministic approach transforms automated visual testing from a flaky bottleneck into a reliable gate for geospatial application delivery.